wilsonmar/wilsonmar.github.io/_posts/2016-05-16-windows-10-client-config.md

 ## Dark Edge Browser #

 PROTIP: Use a <strong>Dark</strong> theme.
-That uses less electricity, doesn't use us the screen as quickly, is gentler on your eyes.
+That uses less electricity, doesn't burn up screen, and is gentler on your eyes.

 0. Click the three dots at the upper right corner.
 0. Select Settings.